U.S. military rejects proprietary software with peacenik strings attached

 Anthropic CEO Dario Amodei says the artificial intelligence company “cannot in good conscience accede” to the Pentagon’s demands to allow wider use of its technology.

-Proprietary software is embedded in mission-critical areas in the military with company policy “hooks” embedded in U.S. military policy.
+Proprietary software is embedded in mission-critical areas in the military with private or proprietary company policy “hooks” embedded in U.S. military policy.

 Hegseth told Fox News last February, weeks after becoming defense secretary, that “ultimately, we want lawyers who give sound constitutional advice and don’t exist to attempt to be roadblocks to anything.” //The same month, Hegseth also fired the top lawyers for the Army and the Air Force without explanation.
 The Navy’s top lawyer had resigned shortly after the election in late 2024.